Abdulbasitimam/DAA-_Assignment/README.md

 This is My DAA assignment, so nothing special here:

+note:
+The entire code is in C language.

 Q1: Implement the code for inline quick sort algorithm and sort the following data:
 [2 8 7 1 3 5 6 4]